worm-emoji/stylesheet-differ/README.md

 Generally speaking, it's a wrapper on top of [cssobj](https://github.com/cssobj/cssobj) with some hacks to generate styles.

-Removed rules and attributes result in `attr: unset` as an output.
+Removed rules and attributes result in `attr: unset` in the output.

 ## Usage